BrackenStrike/BrackenPack/SPECIAL THANKS.md

 ###########################################################

 Hey!
 I'm Bracken.
+This is the SANCTUM ONLY edition.
-This pack was made awesome by the following awesome people...
+This data pack was made awesome by the following awesome people...

 LEGACY DEVELOPMENT AND CONTRIBUTORS
 Accelerator